Website Terms and Conditions

 Whilst a portfolio of investments specially selected to meet your requirements can be expected to perform in a broadly similar way to the market as a whole, some divergence will be experienced, especially over the short to medium term.

 Before contemplating any transaction in a Coutts Investment Programme, you should have read the prospectus relating to the relevant investment programme and consulted your financial adviser.
-Series 2 units are available only to advisory and discretionary investment management clients of companies in the RBS Group.
+Series 2 units are available only to advisory and discretionary investment management clients of companies in the NatWest Group.
 The Coutts Investment Programmes are recognised by the Financial Conduct Authority under Section 264 of the Financial Services and Markets Act 2000.

 With regard to currency accounts, there is an exchange rate risk if the currency is not the depositor’s reference currency.